2024 Solar Incentives Guide for Dale City, VA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
-A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a given percentage of the cost of your solar system.
+When thinking about solar incentives, you likely think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC offers a tax credit for a set percentage of the cost of your solar system.

-The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
-Originally, the tax credit was for 30% of the total cost – for panels, accessories, labor and equipment – although that amount may range from 26-30%, depending on when your solar system was installed.
-There is no cap on the claim amount.
+The ITC applies to solar systems installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Originally, the tax credit was for 30% of the total cost – for panels, labor, accessories and equipment – although that amount may range from 26-30%, depending on the installation date of your solar system.
+There is no cap on the amount you can claim.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Dale City solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Your local Dale City solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives